ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/SetPoint/SetPoint.rst

 =========

 Toolbox for a standard set-point module.
 The input is a reference torque.
 This will then be converted, depending on the machine type selection, into d- and q-reference currents.
 It currently supports surface-mounted (SMPMSM) and interior (IPMSM) permanent magnet synchronous machines.
+IPMSM with a positive and negative saliency ratio are both supported.
-The output currents will either be calculated via MTPA or field-weakening, depending on the operating condition of the machine.
+The output currents will, depending on the operating condition of the machine, either be calculated via MTPA or field-weakening.
 It can not control a machine on its own.

 Setup